ericwomer/HelloMeson/README.md

-Hello Meson: Getting to know meson build system
+Hello Meson: Getting to know the meson build system